Dart-o-s/aos_fc/plan.md

     [X] DONE 2025-04-23 22:24 help text, included in About Page

-    [X] BUG OPEN if there is no "$ Deleted " marker, inserting one and deleting the card mix their positions
-        TODO: confusing, is this fixed without timestamp, or not ...
+    [X] BUG OPEN if there is no "$ Deleted " marker, inserting one and deleting the card mix their positions OPEN TODO: confusing, is this fixed without timestamp, or not ...

     [X] FIXED 2025-04-23 22:38 left and right swipe swipe wrong.